+Ciccariello-Maher is an obnoxious man who should nonetheless remain a Drexel professor in official standing.
+That he scorns the values he has cynically latched onto for rescue is an indictment of his character, but hypocrisy should not imperil free expression, even at private universities.
 Conservatives would be ill-advised to celebrate his suspension today.
 Tomorrow, the condemned might be someone they admire.
 After all, on campus, conservatism is iconoclasm, and when administrators scour the campus for inconvenient ideas, it is the iconoclasts — and Ciccariello-Maher is hardly an independent thinker! — they tend to suppress.

 So don’t be fooled.
-This man who cries for protection in the pages of the Washington Post believes in freedom only for himself and his comrades.
+He who cries for protection in the pages of the Washington Post believes in freedom only for himself and his comrades.
 But the fact that a so-called revolutionary now seeks to save himself with a plea to the bourgeois values he customarily excoriates is argument enough for the worth of free expression.
 No, George Ciccariello-Maher doesn’t believe in academic freedom.
 But he still deserves it.